WinVector/pyvtreat/Examples/KDD2009Example/KDD2009Example.md

 cross_frame = plan.fit_transform(d_train, churn_train)
 ```

 Take a look at the new data.
-This frame is guaranteed to be all numeric with no missing values.
+This frame is guaranteed to be all numeric with no missing values, with the rows in the same order as the training data.

 ```python